pozemka/ANSIEsc2HTML/README.md

 * 0 — Reset
 * 1 — Bold, 22 — Normal intensity
 * 3	— Italic, 23 — Not italic
 * 4	— Underline, 24 — Underline off
 * 9 — Crossed-out, 29 — Not crossed out
 * 30–39 — foreground color
 * 40–49 — background color

 ## Limitations:
+See more info on [[wiki|Limitations]]
-* All other SGR parameters are unsupported.
+* All other SGR parameters are unsupported and produce no HTML code.
 * Can only disable SGR parameters in reverse order they where enabled.
 Terminal emulators can disable them in any order.

 ## Usage: